dart-lang/site-www/src/language/isolates.md

 messages with the [`send()` method][].
 ReceivePorts are the listeners, and when these listeners receive a new message, they call a provided callback with the message as an argument.

-[`send()` method]: {{site.dart-api}}/{{site.data.pkg-vers.SDK.channel}}
+[`send()` method]: {{site.dart-api}}/{{site.data.pkg-vers.SDK.channel}}/dart-isolate/SendPort/send.html
-/dart-isolate/SendPort/send.html

 #### Setting up ports

 Setting up a port requires a few steps, which must be done in a specific order.
 The following figure shows the conceptual steps required to spawn a new isolate and establish 2-way communication between it and the main isolate.

 {{site.alert.note}}
-This diagram, and the following diagram, are high-level and intended to convey the concepts necessary to use isolates, but actual implementation requires a bit more code.
-A full code example is shown later on this page.
+The diagrams in this section are high-level and intended to convey the concept of using ports for isolates.
+Actual implementation requires a bit more code, which you will find [later on this page](link-to-ports-example-section).
 {{site.alert.end}}

 ![A figure showing events being fed, one by one, into the event loop](/assets/img/language/concurrency/ports-setup.png)